benjdudas/ansible-vyos-lab/README.md

 `see topology file for lab layout`

-What do do with this mess?:
+What do do with this crap?:
 - clone repo to local machine
 - move to cloned dir
 - vagrant up